 The warthog is a large variety of pig most noticeable due to their 4 large tusks.
 Their fur is black or brown.
 It is only a sparse covering with most of the body being bald.
 The fur is dense mainly along the spine where they have a mane.
 The long tail also ends with a tuft of fur.
 The wart in the name refers to the protective bumps which are on their head.
 The tusks of warthogs are actually adapted canines.
-They curve slightly backward and sit at a 90o or more angles to the jaw.
+They curve slightly backward and sit at a 90 degree or more angle to the jaw.
 The lower tusk grinds against the teeth sharpening them and making them very good weapons.

 Warthogs measure 76cm (30in) at the shoulder.
 From head to tail the warthog is 1 to 1.5m long (3 to 4.9 feet) long.
 Warthogs weigh 50-150kg (110-330lbs).

 Warthogs are omnivores.
 They are opportunistic feeders eating whatever food is available to them.
 The majority of their diet consists of grasses, fruits, berries, reptiles, birds, small mammals, roots, berries and insects.
 Most of the meat which they eat is carrion or animals that are already dead.
 Their diet changes with the seasons and the available foods.